 Fundamentals of Happiness

 “The systematic training of the mind- the cultivation of happiness, the genuine inner transformation by deliberately selecting and focusing on positive mental states and challenging negative mental states – is possible because of the very structure and function of the brain.
-We are born with brains that are genetically hardwired with certain instinctual behaviour patterns; we are predisposed mentally, emotionally, and physically to respond to our environment in ways that enable us to survive.
+We are born with brains that are genetically hardwired with certain instinctual behavior patterns; we are predisposed mentally, emotionally, and physically to respond to our environment in ways that enable us to survive.

 These basic sets of instructions are encoded in countless innate nerve cell activation patterns, specific combinations of brain cells fire in response to a given event experience or thought.
 But the wiring in our brains is not static, not irrevocably fixed.
 Our brains are also adaptable.
 Neuroscientists have documented the fact that the brain can design new patterns, new combinations of nerve cells and neurotransmitters (chemicals that transmit messages between nerve cells) in response to new input.
 In fact, our brains are malleable, ever-changing, reconfiguring their wiring according to new thoughts and experiences.
 And as a result of learning the function of individual neurons themselves change, allowing electrical signals to travel along with them more readily.
 Scientists call the brain’s inherent capacity to change “plasticity.”